Scan my website for seo

 What to keep in mind

-There are also technical limits to what automated scanners can access.
-Radar, for example, does not scan sites behind logins, paywalls, strict access controls, or aggressive bot protection.
-In those cases, when automated discovery is blocked, Radar can instead visualize a URL snapshot that you provide through a JSON import, so you still get a structured view of that content.
+Automated discovery has limits.
+Radar does not scan sites behind logins, paywalls, access controls, or aggressive bot protection.
+When automated discovery is blocked, Radar can visualise a URL snapshot that you provide through JSON import.